I'mBoardDocs

 Customers KPIs

 Retention, health, NPS, concentration.
-5 industry-backed KPIs, each anchored to a third-party standard.
+16 KPIs in this domain — 5 anchored to third-party standards, 11 editorial.

 Retention, health, NPS, concentration